rich-shani/millie_molly/README.md

 ## Overview

-This is a complete reimplementation of the Millie and Molly puzzle game for the Commodore Amiga, written entirely in 68000 assembly language.
-The port showcases advanced Amiga programming techniques including:
+Millie & Molly is a two-character puzzle-platformer for the Amiga, written entirely in Motorola 68000 assembly.
+The game targets OCS/ECS hardware at PAL 50 Hz, uses all five bitplanes (32 colours), four hardware sprite channels (two attached pairs for the player characters), and drives the blitter exclusively for tile rendering, background restoration, and screen wipe transitions.

 - **Blitter-accelerated graphics** - All tile rendering uses the Amiga's hardware Blitter for optimal performance
 - **Copper programming** - Hardware interrupt-driven vertical-blank synchronization and palette management